ansible/ansible/docs/docsite/rst/community/create_pr_quick_start.rst

     $ flake8 path/to/changed_file.py

-		This shows unused imports, which is not shown by sanity tests (see the next step), as well as other common issues.
+	This shows unused imports, which is not shown by sanity tests, as well as other common issues.

   Optionally, you can use the ``--max-line-length=160`` command-line argument.